adamsilver/fdpb/09-a-file-upload-form.md

 - Using the label to trigger the input doesn't work

 ### End note?

+This is not necessarily needed and perfect etc. There is a lot of complexity here. mkae sure u need drag and drop before going against such conventions etc.

 An alternative approach means ditching all of this for somethign brand new.
 Universal Credit, for example, doesn't just ask users to upload multiple documents, but to provide information about ‘multiple’ children too.
 Let's consider patterns for being able to ‘add another’ now.